Vodafone's Project Spring to pressure competitors

 With Project Spring, Vodafone's network investments will be higher than those of rivals.
 Bernstein analysts said some is catch-up spending for the last two years when the British group had a 13 percent capex-to-sales ratio versus an industry average of 15-16 percent.

-A Vodafone investor who declined to be named said the share weakness stemmed in part from concerns over whether the extra capital spending would pay off for Vodafone.

-"It is difficult to evaluate Spring at this stage", the investor said, because the project's impact on Vodafone's free cash flow targets is unknown.
-"People don't fully understand what kind of returns they should hope to achieve from this investment of 6 billion pounds."

-(Reporting by Leila Abboud, Paul Sandle, Sinead Cruise, Anjuli Davies, and Nadine Schimroszik; Editing by Rhys Jones and Giles Elgood)
+(Reporting by Paul Sandle and Leila Abboud; Editing by Rhys Jones and Giles Elgood)